Killam Apartment REIT (TSE:KMP.UN) Price Target Raised to C$23.75

-Killam Apartment REIT (TSE:KMP.UN) had its target price upped by analysts at National Bankshares from C$22.00 to C$23.75 in a report released on Monday, BayStreet.CA reports.
-National Bankshares’ price target suggests a potential upside of 13.69% from the stock’s previous close.
+Killam Apartment REIT (TSE:KMP.UN) had its target price hoisted by National Bank Financial to C$23.75 in a research note released on Monday, Stock Target Advisor reports.
+The firm currently has a na rating on the stock.

-Several other analysts have also commented on KMP.UN.
-TD Securities boosted their price target on Killam Apartment REIT from C$23.00 to C$24.00 and gave the company a “buy” rating in a research note on Monday, June 28th.
-Laurentian Bank of Canada reissued a “buy” rating and issued a C$21.75 price objective on shares of Killam Apartment REIT in a research note on Tuesday, June 1st.
-BMO Capital Markets boosted their price objective on Killam Apartment REIT from C$20.00 to C$21.00 and gave the stock a “na” rating in a research note on Friday, May 7th.
-Raymond James reissued an “outperform” rating and issued a C$21.75 price objective on shares of Killam Apartment REIT in a research note on Wednesday, June 2nd.
-Finally, Royal Bank of Canada boosted their price objective on Killam Apartment REIT from C$20.50 to C$21.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
-Seven investment analysts have rated the stock with a buy rating, The company has an average rating of “Buy” and an average price target of C$22.23.
+Several other research firms have also recently commented on KMP.UN.
+BMO Capital Markets increased their target price on Killam Apartment REIT from C$20.00 to C$21.00 and gave the company a na rating in a research note on Friday, May 7th.
+Laurentian Bank of Canada reiterated a buy rating and set a C$21.75 target price on shares of Killam Apartment REIT in a research note on Tuesday, June 1st.
+Royal Bank of Canada increased their target price on Killam Apartment REIT from C$20.50 to C$21.00 and gave the company an outperform rating in a research note on Monday, May 10th.
+Scotiabank upped their price target on Killam Apartment REIT from C$20.25 to C$21.00 in a research report on Monday, May 10th.
+Finally, Raymond James reissued an outperform rating and set a C$21.75 price target on shares of Killam Apartment REIT in a research report on Wednesday, June 2nd.
+Seven research analysts have rated the stock with a buy rating, The stock has an average rating of Buy and a consensus target price of C$22.23.

 Killam Apartment REIT, based in Halifax, Nova Scotia, is one of Canada's largest residential landlords, owning, operating, managing and developing a $2.8 billion portfolio of apartments and manufactured home communities.
 Killam's strategy to enhance value and profitability focuses on three priorities: 1) increasing earnings from existing operations, 2) expanding the portfolio and diversifying geographically through accretive acquisitions, with an emphasis on newer properties, and 3) developing high-quality properties in its core markets.